Zag-Research/Zag-Smalltalk/Documentation/Memory Management.md

 The heap is structured as per-process arenas (accessible only by the execution process itself) and a global arena accessible by all processes.

 ## Per-Process Arenas
 Each thread/process has its own nursery heap pair, typically about 30kib each.
-All allocations are done in the nursery except for large objects that would not fit.
+All allocations are done in the nursery except for large objects that would not fit and `CompiledMethod` objects.
 The heap grows up.
 When there is no room for the current allocation, the heap will be collected to the other arena.
 Because these are process-private, there is no locking required for allocation in the nursery arena, nor for collection.

 The nursery is collected using a copying collector.
 Copying collectors are very fast when a significant portion of the content is garbage, because they only examine the live content of the heap.
 The roots for collection are the stack and current context.